A Field Guide to Silicon Valley's Most Invasive Memes

 Principal-Agent Problem

 Misaligned incentives between the decision-maker and the doer.
-From economics, it doubles as a metaphor for alignment: the human is the principal and the model the agent, and the work is about creating incentives, constraints, and oversight mechanisms that keep the agent behaving as intended.
+From economics, it doubles as the core metaphor for AI alignment: the human is the principal, the model is the agent, and the work is about creating incentives, constraints, and oversight that keep the agent from pursuing the letter of an instruction while violating its spirit.
+Anthropic's Constitutional AI is one attempt at a durable solution.

 Progressive Disclosure